pemcconnell/homelab-dcos/README.md

 ## packer

 `cd` into the `./packer` directory and choose which image you would like to build.
 Each folder should have a `./build.sh` file for convenience.
-It's advised that you create a `.env` file in the `./packer` folder so that you can run the following command prior to `./build.sh`:
+The packer builds require envs to be set.
+For convenience, these are the same as the `terraform.tfvars` so can be loaded into your env like so:

 ```shell
 export "$(cat ../../terraform.tfvars)"